High Court of Australia: French court: 2008–2017

-Kiefel court: January 2017 – Present
+Kiefel court: 2017–2023

 Susan Kiefel was appointed Chief Justice in January 2017.

 Legal scholars have noted a shift in judicial style within the Kiefel court to one that attempts broad consensus.
-The frequency of dissenting judgements has decreased; and there have been relatively fewer decisions of a 4–3 split.
+The frequency of dissenting judgements has decreased; and there have been relatively fewer decisions with a 4:3 split.
 Extrajudicially, Kiefel has expressed sympathy for judicial practices that maximise consensus and minimise dissent.

 Additionally, it has been noted that Kiefel, Keane, and Bell frequently deliver a joint judgement when a unanimous consensus is not reached; often resulting in their decisions being determinative of the majority.
-This recent practice of the court has been criticized by the scholar Jeremy Gans, with comparisons drawn to the 'Four Horsemen' era of the US Supreme Court.
+This recent practice of the court has been criticised by the scholar Jeremy Gans, with comparisons drawn to the Four Horsemen era of the US Supreme Court.

 Notable decisions of the Kiefel court include: